 This section demonstrates that idiosyncratic training cost shocks for new contacts can generate important labor market asymmetries over the business cycle.
 To highlight the effect of the selection mechanism, we derive analytical results based on the steady state version of a pure selection model (see Appendix C.1 for details).
-We use the term "pure selection" for a model version in which the job-finding rate is solely driven by the selection rate, i.e. we assume that the contact rate for workers is constant by setting $\gamma = 0$ .
-We therefore use the terms job-finding rate and selection rate interchangeably in this section.
-We prove analytically that the pure selection model generates asymmetries of the jobfinding rate and thereby unemployment if the cutoff point of idiosyncratic training costs is in a downward-sloping part of the idiosyncratic distribution $(f'(\tilde{\epsilon}) < 0)$ .
+We use the term "pure selection" for a model version in which the job-finding rate is solely driven by the selection rate, i.e. we assume that the contact rate for workers is constant by setting $\gamma=0$ .
+This allows us to illustrate the underlying transmission mechanism in an analytically tractable and intuitive way.
+Our quantitative exercises based on the full model confirm these results.

+Given the focus in this section, we use the terms job-finding rate and selection rate interchangeably.
+We prove analytically that the pure selection model generates asymmetries of the job-finding rate and thereby unemployment if the cutoff point of idiosyncratic training costs is in a downward-sloping part of the idiosyncratic distribution ( $f'(\tilde{\epsilon}) < 0$ ).

 At the same time, we show that $f'(\tilde{\varepsilon}) < 0$ is a necessary condition to obtain an empirically realistic elasticity of the job-finding rate with respect to market tightness.
 This corresponds to the weight on vacancies in a reduced-form matching function estimation.
 Thus, concave reactions of the job-finding rate over the business cycle and a plausible curvature of the matching function are two sides of the same coin in our model.
 In addition, we show that matching efficiency, seen through the lens of a standard search and matching model, declines under negative aggregate productivity shocks.